About the client

 Research & Insight

 I reviewed competitor and peer websites in the startup/entrepreneurship space.
-I noted best practices in responsive layouts and how information architecture supported credibility for early-stage ventures, and identified pain points from the existing site: duplicated forms, hidden team info, confusing menu structure.
+I noted best practices in responsive layouts and how information architecture supported credibility for early-stage ventures, and identified pain points from the existing site: duplicated forms, hidden team info, and confusing menu structure.

 Constraints